Cover of The Hill We Climb: An Inaugural Poem for the Country

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Hill We Climb: An Inaugural Poem for the Country:
+The most popular highlights from The Hill We Climb: An Inaugural Poem for the Country, saved by readers on Screvi.

 “When day comes, we step out of the shade of flame and unafraid.The new dawn balloons as we free it.For there is always light, if only we’re brave enough to see it.If only we’re brave enough to be it.”